Air National Guard: Title 32 and Title 10 structure

 In 2012, General Norton A. Schwartz, the then-Chief of Staff of the Air Force, defended cutting nearly twice as many service members from the Air National Guard and the AFRC as from the active duty Regular Air Force in order to maintain the service's surge and rotational capabilities in the Active Component.
 These proposals were eventually overruled and cancelled by the U.S. Congress.

 Air National Guard operations are arranged according to U.S. state structure, so that each of the fifty states and Washington, D.C. host at least one wing.
-Additionally, Guam, Puerto Rico and The US Virgin Islands each support a wing or support squadron.
+Guam, Puerto Rico and The US Virgin Islands each support a wing or support squadron.
 Some larger states such as California, Ohio, New York, and Texas host as many as five wings as well as smaller geographically separated units (GSUs).
 Air National Guard wings are either assigned aircraft or, in some cases, operate as "non-flying" wings.
 Examples of non-flying wings include regional support wings and intelligence wings.

 For the most part, the ANG "own" their own equipment, but in some cases, aircraft and mission support operations are shared with active-duty Air Force or the Air Force Reserve.
 ANG stations may be located on or next to active-duty Air Force bases, Air Reserve bases, civilian airports, Naval Air stations, Army installations, or stand-alone Air National Guard stations.

 The majority of ANG wings fall under either ACC or AMC MAJCOMS.
 Some exceptions include the Alaska, Hawaii, and Guam wings, whose CAF and MAF units are operationally gained by Pacific Air Forces, and wings associated with U.S. Space Force, Air Education and Training Command, Air Force Global Strike Command, and Air Force Special Operations Command, and U.S. Air Forces in Europe – Air Forces Africa.

-As of 30 September 2019, the U.S. Air National Guard has about 107,100 men and women in service.
+In September 2019, the U.S. Air National Guard had about 107,100 men and women in service.
 Like the Air Force Reserve Command (AFRC), most ANG members serve part-time at least one weekend a month and an additional two weeks a year (e.g., 38 days).
-However, the demands of maintaining aircraft mean that some AFRC and ANG members work full-time, either as full-time Air Reserve Technicians (ART) or Active Guard and Reserve (AGR) personnel.
+The demands of maintaining aircraft mean that some AFRC and ANG members work full-time, either as full-time Air Reserve Technicians (ART) or Active Guard and Reserve (AGR) personnel.
 Even traditional part-time air guardsmen, especially pilots, navigators/combat systems officers, air battle managers and enlisted aircrew, often serve 100 or more man-days annually.
 The Air National Guard and the Air Force Reserve Command (AFRC) comprise the "Air Reserve Component" of the U.S. Air Force under the "Total Force" construct.